uri-library-data-services/iassist-preview/content/blog/how-do-i-do-qualitative-research-bridging-gap-between-qualitative-researchers-and-methods-res-0.md

 or directly to the authors, and/or comments in this ["Blog Conversations" doc](https://sites.google.com/uncg.edu/iassistqsshdig/blog-conversations) embedded in the QSSHDIG website.
-Also, there\'s a section at the bottom of the \"Blog Conversations\" doc for suggesting future QSSDHIG posts - please do!
+Also, there's a section at the bottom of the "Blog Conversations" doc for suggesting future QSSDHIG posts - please do!

 Stayed tuned for Part 3 of our blog series next week when Mandy